golems/amino/doc/md/faq.md

             sudo update-alternatives --config libblas.so

-    - A: (**Mac OS X**) Disable the Accelerate framework and specify the desired BLAS/LAPACK libraries via LDFLAGS.
+    - A: (**Mac OS X**) Disable the Accelerate framework and specify the desired BLAS/LAPACK libraries via LIBS.
+For example, to use
+      OpenBLAS:

+            ./configure --without-accelerate-framework LIBS="-lopenblas"

+    - A: (**General**) Specify the desired BLAS/LAPACK libraries via LIBS.
 For example, to use openblas:

-            ./configure --without-accelerate-framework LDFLAGS="-lopenblas"

-    - A: (**General**) Specify the desired BLAS/LAPACK libraries via LDFLAGS.
-For example, to use openblas:

-            ./configure LDFLAGS="-lopenblas"
+            ./configure LIBS="-lopenblas"

 * Q: Why is the scene graph (aarxc) compiler slow?